CCISEL/connect-controller/README.md

 located in application root `/controllers` folder you may add all `football.js` actions as routes of an express `app` just taking the following steps.
-In this example we are adding 4 routers: one to render views (the default behavior of `connect-controller`) for `football.js` (callback based) and for `footasync.js`
+In this example we are adding 4 routers: one to render views (the default behavior of `connect-controller`) for `football.js` (callback based) and other router for`footasync.js`
-(promise based) and two more to serialize the context objects to json.
+(promise based) and two more routers to serialize the context objects to json.
 The latter routes with prefix `/api`.
-Note that we are using exactly the same controller module to build both router objects.
+Note that we are using exactly the same controller module to build all router objects.
 The only difference is in the options object which includes a `resultHandler` for the latter.

 ```js